Danielle Ward

-Danielle Ward (born 9 October 1978) is a British stand-up comedian and writer.
+Danielle Claire Ward is a British stand-up comedian and writer.

+Early life and education

+Danielle Ward was born and raised in Nottingham.

+She graduated from university in 2004.

 Career

 Early career

 Ward worked as an economic researcher at London's South Korean Embassy before she became a comedian.

 Comedy

-In 2006, Ward won the Time Outs Critic's Choice award for Best Newcomer and wrote Take A Break Tales - exaggerated adaptations of women's magazine stories - in which she appeared with Neil Edmond, Emma Fryer and Isy Suttie at the Edinburgh Festival Fringe.
+In 2006, Ward won the Time Outs Critic's Choice award for Best Newcomer and wrote Take A Break Tales – exaggerated adaptations of women's magazine stories – in which she appeared with Neil Edmond, Emma Fryer and Isy Suttie at the Edinburgh Festival Fringe.
 The next year she co-wrote Psister Psycho, a musical about a killer robotic lesbian nun, with Martin White for the 2007 Edinburgh Festival which was a cult hit and was nominated for the Chortle Award for Best Full Length Show 2008.
 She was also a regular member of Robin Ince's Book Club where she performed under the guise of Andy McNabb, Heather Mills McCartney, Adam Ant and David Bowie.
 She has performed five solo stand-up shows at the Edinburgh Fringe.

 Ward has written for many comedy radio shows including The News Quiz, The Now Show, The Lee Mack Show, Look Away Now, Anna and Katy and Day the Music Died.
 She has written for TV shows including Horrible Histories, Harry Hill's TV Burp, Not Going Out and Mongrels.